fcalesella/neurohab/README.md

 Finally, it supports both the presence and absence of multiple seeds.

 ## 2. Installation and Data Requirements <a name="Installation"></a>
-The installation via pip is supported:
+The installation with pip is supported:
 ```
 pip install neurohab
 ```